alonsoir/IfRemovingARealUseCase/Post.md

 ```

 Now we are going to move the responsibility of creating the policies in a new class, the `HandBaggagePoliciesFactory`.
-The purpose here, is to have each class to perform a single operation.
+The purpose here, is to have each class which performs a single operation.
 Does it sound familiar?
 No?
-Well, this is the *Single
+Yes?
+Well,
-Responsibility Principle*.
+this is the *Single Responsibility Principle*.
 Again, if you use Idea, you can use its `Extract method object` feature.
 I know, it's getting kind of repetitive :) but this is one of the refactoring commands we use most frequently
 when we refactor code, so if you use it, you can save a lot of time.